Mechanic Agent Skills

 Close and reopen your AI coding tool.
 Skills are loaded when a session starts, so you need to restart for the new skill to take effect.

-Once installed, the skill works automatically.
-You can use it in two ways:
+Once installed, the skills work automatically.
+You can use them in two ways:

 * **Just ask naturally.** Say something like "help me build a Mechanic task that auto-tags orders over $100" and your assistant will use the skill's patterns automatically.

-* **Use a slash command.** In Claude Code, type `/mechanic-task-writer` to explicitly invoke the skill.
-In Codex, use `$mechanic-task-writer`.
+* **Use a slash command.** In Claude Code, type `/mechanic-task-writer` to explicitly invoke task-writing help, or `/mechanic-cli` for local task repo workflows.
+In Codex, use `$mechanic-task-writer` or `$mechanic-cli`.

 ## Troubleshooting